 Attorney Bonanno has over 30 years experience with the Connecticut judicial system.

-DUI is a very serious manner that can affect your everyday life in so many ways.
+DUI is a very serious matter that can affect your everyday life in so many ways.
 You need an attorney who specializes in Connecticut DUI cases and client defense.

 These are some of the most serious charges someone can face with the potential for many years of incarceration.

 If charged, you will be ordered to turn over any firearms, and required to domicile elsewhere among many other things.